 2. Inspect the Nozzle and Hose: Make sure they are free from obstructions and damage.

-4. Schedule Regular Inspections: Consider setting up a schedule for professional inspections to ensure your extinguishers are in optimal condition.
+8. Schedule Regular Inspections: Set up a schedule for servicing by a competent person to ensure your extinguishers are in optimal condition.

 In Conclusion